top of page

 UKRI Future Leaders Fellow (Associate Professor)

-Panward (Pan) completed her PhD from the Department of Chemistry, University of Warwick under the supervision of Dr Manuela Tosin and Dr Christophe Corre.
+Panward (Pan) completed her PhD from the Department of Chemistry, University of Warwick under the supervision of Dr Manuela Tosin and Prof Christophe Corre.
 Her PhD focused on the elucidation of a cryptic polyketide synthase biosynthetic pathway from Rhodococcus sp.
 Pan first joined the Alberti lab between March and June 2021, where she worked on improving the biomass production of mushroom-forming fungi when grown in different carbon sources.
-Before returning to the Alberti lab as a Postdoctoral Research Fellow, Pan worked in Claudia Blindauer's group on the determination of Zn2+-binding proteins in plasma samples via 2D protein chromatography and MS.
+Before returning to the Alberti lab as a Postdoctoral Research Fellow, Pan worked in Prof Claudia Blindauer's group on the determination of Zn2+-binding proteins in plasma samples via 2D protein chromatography and MS.

 Dr Panward Prasongpholchai